RCyrr/drone-planner/README.md

   - Uses Turf.js (client-side) boolean point-in-polygon checks.
   - Reports counts: valid points, points outside the flight area, and rows with invalid format.
 - Visualization:
-  - Valid GCPs are drawn on the map as purple triangle markers (distinct layer "GCPs") and can be toggled in the map layer control.
+  - Valid GCPs are drawn on the map as purple triangle markers on the separate "GCPs" layer and can be toggled in the map layer control.
   - Invalid or outside points are not drawn by default but are listed in the validation results.
 - Notes:
-  - The flight-area polygon is stored in memory at `window.__DRONE_SESSION['flight area']` (runtime-only; not persisted across page reloads).
+  - The flight-area polygon is stored in runtime memory at [`window.__DRONE_SESSION['flight area']`](index.html:1651) and is not persisted across page reloads.
   - All CSV parsing and spatial checks run entirely client-side and are compatible with static hosting (GitHub Pages).

 ### Sample GCP CSV